Tanks of China: Political developments influencing Chinese armoured forces

 Chinese T-34/85 tank and crew during the Korean War, 1952.

 In the course of 1937, the NRA's three tank battalions were wiped out by the Japanese, with the remnants being regrouped into the new 200 Division, that was augmented by Soviet T-26 light tanks.
 Created in 1938, this unit would survive up to 1949 through different reorganizations.
 From 1941 onwards the Chinese Nationalists would rely more and more on the United States, receiving large quantities of M3 and M5 Stuart light tanks and M4 Sherman medium tanks.
 After the Japanese surrender in 1945, the NRA and the Chinese Communist Party (CCP) engaged into a power struggle for control of China.
 Both sides used Japanese captured tanks and US-supplied tanks, mainly Stuart light tanks.

-The leader of the Communists, Mao Zedong, established the People's Republic of China (PRC) in mainland China in 1949, with Chiang Kai-shek and the Nationalists fleeing to the Island of Formosa, now Republic of China (ROC).
-On 1 October 1949, the CCP's People's Liberation Army (PLA) held a major parade in the capital Beijing, with smaller parades in other major cities, with the tanks being a mixture of Japanese tanks captured by the NRA and then captured by the PLA, American tanks supplied to the NRA through Lend-Lease and captured by the PLA, and Soviet T-26 supplied by the Soviet Union to the PLA.
+The leader of the Communists, Mao Zedong, established the People's Republic of China (PRC) in mainland China in 1949, with Chiang Kai-shek and the Nationalists holding onto only Taiwan Province and minor islands in Fukien.
+On 1 October 1949, the communists' People's Liberation Army (PLA) held a major parade in the capital Beijing, with smaller parades in other major cities, with the tanks being a mixture of Japanese tanks captured by the NRA and then captured by the PLA, American tanks supplied to the NRA through Lend-Lease and captured by the PLA, and Soviet T-26 supplied by the Soviet Union to the PLA.

 In October 1950, Mao made the decision to send the People's Volunteer Army into Korea against the United Nations forces led by the U.S. in the Korean War; Chinese armies fighting there were equipped with Soviet-made heavy weapons, including T-34 tanks.
 During the early 1950s, China began producing copies of the Soviet T-34 tank and established its own manufacturing plants to build further improved designs (predominantly copies of Soviet designs) until the current and contemporary Chinese tanks which bear their own domestic influences.